brettz9/asyouwish/README.md

 time--unless you are willing to take the risks.
 It is hoped this may go through a thorough security vetting as part of the process to get the add-on accepted at [AMO](https://addons.mozilla.org/).
-The current way this add-on may be tested is either thorugh the built XPI file included with the source, or by using the SDK cfx tool.***
+The current way this add-on may be tested is either through the built XPI file included with the source, or by using the SDK cfx tool.***

 Obviously allowing privileges may be dangerous if used by a malicious